elvisha/CognitivePredictions/README.md

 This implementation uses functional and structural connectivity data to predict cognitive function.

 Description of each file:
-gaussian_resampling.m - MATLAB: to resample SC data into a Gaussian distribution cognitive_prediction.ipynb - Jupyter Notebook: to predict cognitive metrics from connectivity
+cognitive_prediction.ipynb - Jupyter Notebook: to predict cognitive metrics from connectivity